19emtuck/hg_delivery/README.rst

   - you can also create macros, and create in one single button a simple way to push to all.
 That way you can push to all acceptance platform or simply push all your commits to all your nodes.

   - some project may be removed from scope automation.
-This can be defined in project project configuration (useful if some nodes are declared but stage as draft)
+This can be defined in project configuration (useful if some nodes are declared but stage as draft)

 Made for what ?